 After reading the letter just one time, I knew I was going to let my son travel as a student ambassador.
-Of course the price tag, did give me pause, but I just said to myself, “you will find a way” and realized I need to look at it as an investment into his future.
-My son agreed that he will do odd jobs like raking leaves and shoveling snow and hold a fundraiser to try to earn half of the tuition.
+Of course, the price tag did give me pause, but I just said to myself, “you will find a way” and realized I need to look at it as an investment into his future.
+My son agreed that he would do odd jobs like raking leaves and shoveling snow and hold a fundraiser to try to earn half of the tuition.
 As a result, I know he will learn the value of hard work.

 He is looking forward to learning about architecture, art, conservation, geology, history, oceanography, and political science.
 In addition to the knowledge he will gain, he is going to grow as a young adult by traveling without me and participating in the leadership and community service programs.
 Pretty good ROI, if you ask me.

-I didn’t set out to travel in order to write, but I write because I travel.
-Traveling has definitely turned me into a storyteller and this blog has become my travel diary which keeps our memories alive.
+I didn’t set out to travel to write, but I write because I travel.
+Traveling has turned me into a storyteller, and this blog has become my travel diary which keeps our memories alive.

 As I write this 100th post, I realize that I too have grown.
-I am courageous and curious and it increases with every trip I take and every word I write.
-When I was a teenage girl, I was told that I was “a nobody” and as a result thought I was boring. ”She refused to be bored, chiefly because she wasn’t boring” became one of my favorite quotes.
+I am courageous and curious, and it increases with every trip I take and every word I write.
+As a teenage girl, being told, “You are a nobody” resulted in having thought that I was boring. ”She refused to be bored, chiefly because she wasn’t boring” became one of my favorite quotes.
 It is was once spoken by Zelda Fitzgerald, another southern gal that moved to NYC.

 Has traveling made you courageous and curious?